Anita-Raoufian/SmokeBall/README.md

 When user clicks on search button the input text box and the button will be disabled, and after the result is ready it’s going to be enabled again.

-I’ve also provided a unit test project to be able to test the functionalities as much as possible.
+Unit test project is also provided to be able to test the functionalities as much as possible.
-In my unit tests, I’m using Moq package to be able to mock the interfaces and their behaviors to check the result.
+Moq package is installed to be able to mock the interfaces and their behaviors to check the result.